-The partnering of The Nelson Mandela Children's Hospital Trust, Operation of Hope Worldwide, and FM World Charities was expressly formed to aid in the creation and awareness of The Nelson Mandela Children's Hospital.
+The partnering of The Nelson Mandela Children's Hospital Trust and The Legacy of Hope Foundation was expressly formed to aid in the creation and awareness of The Nelson Mandela Children's Hospital.
 The Nelson Mandela Children's Hospital in Johannesburg, South Africa, groundbreaking is slated, 2015.
 The chosen site is at the Wits College of Education campus in Parktown adjacent to the Wits Medical School and Charlotte Maxeke Johannesburg Academic Hospital.

-To put this in perspective, there are 12 pediatric hospitals serving the state of Florida, alone.
+To give you an idea of the imbalance, there are 14 pediatric hospitals serving California alone.
 As a result of this reality, many South African children simply wander ignored in their attempt to heal or survive and if these children do receive healthcare, they are thrown into comprehensive facilities that lack staff, medicine, equipment and critical pediatric expertise.
 In these facilities, children are unfortunately viewed as ‘little adults’ where the old and young suffer and heal, side-by-side.

 Ten years ago, Nelson Mandela enriched his living legacy by unfolding his dream of the Nelson Mandela Children’s Hospital.
 A key figure in this dream is a person who literally stood next to Mr. Mandela as they consoled her son, Lindo, who died at the age of 5 from third degree burns.
 Sibongile ‘Bongi’ Mkhabela left the hospital without her son, but walked away with a shared vision by Nelson Mandela.